junqing-zhang/junqing-zhang.github.io/_pages/opportunities.md

 {% include toc %}

 # Opening
 We are accepting PhD applications all year round.

-CSC applications are currently open and the deadline is 31 January 2022.
 Please contact me with your CV if you are interested.

 # Requirement for PhD Admissions
-## Background
+## Academic Background
 * The applicant should hold or expect to hold a BSc or MSc degree in a relevant discipline such as Electrical Engineering, Computer Science, and Applied Mathematics, etc.
 * Relevant experience in one or more of the following will be an advantage: wireless communications and networks, software defined radios, cyber security, machine learning, signal processing and statistics, optimisation.
 * Strong mathematical background and/or programming skills in languages such as MATLAB, Python, C++, R, etc are highly preferred.